The Marks of a Spiritual Leader

 The Outer Circle of Spiritual Leadership

 Spiritual leaders have a holy discontentment with the status quo.
 Non-leaders have inertia that causes them to settle in and makes them very hard to move off of dead center.
 Leaders have a hankering to change, to move, to reach out, to grow, and to take a group or an institution to new dimensions of ministry.
-They have the spirit of Paul, who said in Phil.
-3:13, "Brethren, I do not consider that I have made it my own; but one thing I do, forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal of the prize of the upward call of God in Christ Jesus."
+They have the spirit of Paul, who said in Philippians 3:13–14, “Brothers, I do not consider that I have made it my own.
+But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.”
 Leaders are always very goal-oriented people.

 God’s history of redemption is not finished.
 The church is shot through with imperfections, lost sheep are still not in the fold, needs of every sort in the world are unmet, sin infects the saints.
 It is unthinkable that we should be content with things the way they are in a fallen world and an imperfect church.
 Therefore, God has been pleased to put a holy restlessness into some of his people, and those people will very likely be the leaders.

-One thing is for sure: if you begin to lead others you will be criticized.
+One thing is for sure: if you begin to lead others, you will be criticized.
 No one will be a significant spiritual leader if his aim is to please others and seek their approval.
-Paul said in Galatians 1:10, "Am I seeking the favor of men or of God?
-Or am I trying to please men?
-If I were still pleasing men I should not be a servant of Christ."
+Paul said in Galatians 1:10, “Am I now seeking the approval of man, or of God?
+Or am I trying to please man?
+If I were still trying to please man, I would not be a servant of Christ.”
 Spiritual leaders do not seek the praises of men, they seek to please God.
-Dr. Carl Lundquist, former President of Bethel College and Seminary, said in his final report to the Baptist General Conference that there was hardly one of the 28 years in which he served the Conference that he was not actively opposed by many people.
+Dr. Carl Lundquist, former president of Bethel College and Seminary, said in his final report to the Baptist General Conference that there was hardly one of the 28 years in which he served the Conference that he was not actively opposed by many people.

 Leaders must be able to digest depression because they will eat plenty of it.
 There will be many days when the temptation is very strong to quit because of unappreciative people.
 Criticism is one of Satan’s favorite weapons to try to get effective Christian leaders to throw in the towel.

 The world is run by tired men, someone has said.
 A leader must learn to live with pressure.
-None of us accomplishes very much without deadlines and deadlines always create a sense of pressure.
+None of us accomplishes very much without deadlines, and deadlines always create a sense of pressure.
 A leader does not see the pressure of work as a curse but as a glory.
 He does not desire to fritter away his life in excess leisure.
 He loves to be productive.
-And he copes with the pressure and prevents it from becoming worrisome with promises like Matthew 11:27, 28 and Philippians 4:7, 8 and Isaiah 64:4.
+And he copes with the pressure and prevents it from becoming worrisome with promises like Matthew 11:27–28, Philippians 4:7–8, and Isaiah 64:4.

 7. A Hard Thinker